pramnora/javascript/programs/web-apps/001/README.md

 - images -> drawings -> digital -> mspaint -> [1.png]/[2.png]
 - js -> [js01.js]

-...inside, of the 'css' directory folder there is one file, called: [css01.css] ...inside of the 'js' directory folder there is one file, called: [js01.js] ...inside of the 'images' directory folder there are 3 further sub-directory folders, called: 'drawings/digital/mspaint'...
+- inside, of the 'css' directory folder there is one file, called: [css01.css]
+- inside of the 'js' directory folder there is one file, called: [js01.js]
+- inside of the 'images' directory folder there are 3 further sub-directory folders, called: 'drawings/digital/mspaint'...
-...inside of the mspaint directory folder there are 2 image files, called: [1.png]/[2.png]
+- inside of the mspaint directory folder there are 2 image files, called: [1.png]/[2.png]

 -----